 Architectural elements and their part played in modulating space- Horizontal and Vertical space-defining elements (linear or planar) and openings in them.

 UNIT III 2D Compositions

-Application of the principles of composition in two dimensional compositions; Transformations in two dimensions: shapes and patterns; use of grids in creating repetitive patterns.
+Application of the principles of composition in two dimensional compositions through shapes, patterns, use of grids in creating repetitive patterns.

 UNIT IV 3D Compositions